August 16, 2009, Sutton Arena Athletics Stadium.

-Note: Performing Olympic lifts during strength training sessions can help improve your explosive power with short bursts of high intensity activity.
-(You can read more about strength training below.).
+NOTE: Performing Olympic lifts during strength training sessions can help improve your explosive power with short bursts of high intensity activity.
+(You can read more about strength training below).

 Stride frequency is the ability to repeatedly cycle the legs at speed, whereas stride length is the total distance covered with each foot strike.

 Note: When trying to improve your sprint stride it’s important that your efforts don't cause detriment to your form.
 For example, overextending your leg or ‘overstriding’ for hope to cover more ground could negatively affect foot placement (remember when sprinting you need to land and push off of the balls or your feet).

 Landing flat footed or on your heels means you won't be able to generate as much force going into your next stride.
 This will ultimately reduce your speed, not to mention the increased risk to your hamstrings when put under such pressure.

 Flexibility and mobility are two important aspects that must be taken seriously not only so that you can sprint faster but also so that your body is able to take on the demands of training and competition each season.